Find out more about your health here from our health professionals!

 Mesej Utama 1: Makan 3 Hidangan Utama yang sihat dalam sehari.

-Makan sarapan, makan tengah hari, dan makan malam dengan sihat dengan mengikut konsep suku – suku separuh.
+Ambil sarapan, makan tengah hari, dan makan malam secara sihat dengan mengikuti konsep suku – suku separuh.

 Makan pada waktu yang tetap juga membantu pengawalan porsi/ saiz hidangan makanan.
-Berikut adalah contoh waktu makan seharian.
+Berikut adalah contoh waktu makan harian.

 Mesej Utama 2: Makan 1-2 Snek yang Sihat di antara Waktu Makan Jika Perlu

-Bagi menggalakan pemakanan secara sihat secara holistik atau sebagai gaya hidup, anda juga digalakkan untuk mengambil snek sihat 1-2 kali dari sumber buah – buahan, kekacang, dan sayur – sayuran.
+Bagi menggalakan amalan pemakanan secara sihat secara holistik atau sebagai gaya hidup, anda juga digalakkan untuk mengambil snek sihat 1-2 kali/ hari dari sumber buah – buahan, kekacang, dan sayur – sayuran.

 Contoh snek sihat yang boleh di ambil 1-2 sajian ialah: